lyteword/chspurgeon-tod/volume-1/psalm-16.md

 from Corbet's witty itinerary of,

-## "Foure clerkes of Oxford, doctors two, and two
+Foure clerkes of Oxford, doctors two, and two

 That would be doctors."